finnishmiko/Cheat_Sheets/Azure.md

 azcopy.exe copy '.\build\*' 'https://yourstorageaccountname.blob.core.windows.net/$web?sv=...' --recursive
 ```

+## Key Vault

+### CSR (certificate signing request)

+1. Go to Key Vault certificates tab and create .csr file from `Generate/import`.
+2. Send this file to CA for the request to get signed.
+3. Then bring .cer file back and `merge the Signed request` which enables the certificate.

+Now you can use this certificate f.ex. in Azure Web App.
+Go to `TLS/SSL settings` and from `Private key Certificates` use `Import Key Vault Certificate` button.

 ## Web app with Kudu deployment

 There are two different setups to do it: